altsoph/ConwayTree/README.md

 ConwayTree: Life in 3D
 ======================

 ConwayTree is an attempt to explore 3D structures formed by generations of Conway's Life cellular automaton (with time as the third axis).
-I used [the Minecraft clone from Michael Fogleman](https://github.com/fogleman/Minecraft) as 3D engine.
+I used [the Minecraft clone by Michael Fogleman](https://github.com/fogleman/Minecraft) as 3D engine.

-You can find the general description on [the ConwayTree project's page](http://altsoph.com/projects/conwaytree/) and some related videos on [my special youtube playlist](http://www.youtube.com/playlist?list=PLDpCMqzwZGlFhCfQLzHNfDwCJQiTHibeU).
+You can find the general description on [the ConwayTree project's page](http://altsoph.com/projects/conwaytree/) and some related videos on [my ConwayTree youtube playlist](http://www.youtube.com/playlist?list=PLDpCMqzwZGlFhCfQLzHNfDwCJQiTHibeU).

 Installation
 ------------

 First of all, make sure you have the latest 2.x python installed.
 Then clone (or download) [this repository](https://github.com/altsoph/ConwayTree) and try to run the script.
 The script requires [pyglet](https://code.google.com/p/pyglet) multimedia library.
-If you miss it, try to install it using the following command:
+If it is missing on your computer, try to install it with the following command:

 ```shell
 pip install pyglet